What Is Intergenerational Trauma?

 “Black lives have been assailed since they set foot in the U.S., and even beyond the U.S.; it’s a worldly phenomenon and epidemic that we’ve been experiencing for hundreds and hundreds of years now,” Buquè says.

-In addition to the possible genetic changes they may have inherited from traumatized parents and grandparents, Black Americans also deal with psychological and social sources of trauma that are passed from one generation to the next.
+In addition to the possible genetic changes they may have inherited from traumatized parents and grandparents, Black people in North America also deal with psychological and social sources of trauma that are passed from one generation to the next.

 Advertisement